8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 Click *Upload* to send the Cuefile to your device.
 The progress bar shows how much of the Cue has been uploaded.
 You can see the contents of the Cuefile by clicking the *Preview* button.

-The Cuefile contains every instruction needed to reproduce your configuration.
-As such, you can store the Cuefile on your device and restore it when the device boots.
-On an Arduino, you can do this by writing the Cuefile to EEPROM as shown in :pmarduino:`this example sketch <USB_EEPROM>`.
-If your device has a storage device like an SD card, you can copy any ``.PMC`` file created in PixelMaestro Studio to the card and read it on the device.
+The Cuefile contains every instruction needed to reproduce your configuration from scratch.
+As such, you can store the Cuefile on a device and read it when the device boots to restore your Maestro to a previous state.
+On an Arduino, you can do this by writing the Cuefile to EEPROM as demonstrated in :pmarduino:`this example sketch <USB_EEPROM>`.
+If your device has a storage device like an SD card, you can copy any ``.PMC`` file created in PixelMaestro Studio to the card and pass its contents to the ``CueController``.